 Documents and Types

 A Document is a Key/Value text-file in the JSON or YAML format that models IT infrastructure building blocks, application service definitions, and their configuration data.
-Documents are the simple key unit through which STACKL understands the user’s IT environment and does work: nearly every task will, in some way, affect documents.
-This can be storing, changing, or deleting models of the IT infrastructure, submitting application or service descriptions, actually instantiating and representing running applications, and so on.
+Documents are the core unit through which STACKL understands the user’s IT environment and does work: nearly every task will, in some way, affect documents.
+This can be storing, changing, or deleting models of the IT infrastructure, submitting application or service descriptions, instantiating and representing running applications, and so on.
 Documents belong to one of two broad categories and are strictly typed.

 - represents an environment used within your IT infrastructure; production, testing,

 - represents a logical (or physical) location used where the IT infrastructure is present; a description of the geographical location such as a city, a region, …